50 Sponsored Online Programs Available

 At the management end students are prepared with the ability to problem-solve, commercial and administrative capacities are developed and negotiation skills cultivated.
-At the technical level, learning outcomes might include databases, data mining, hardware, software and programming and applications as well as different computer languages.
+At the technical level, learning outcomes from a business information systems degree online might include databases, data mining, hardware, software and programming and applications as well as different computer languages.

 Why Consider an MIS Degree?

 First off, if you are looking for a career-focused program that has potential for advancement, a business information systems degree may be a great fit.
 Some Information Systems Managers move onto Chief Technology Officer (CTO), Chief Information Officer (CIO) or IT Security Manager positions.i

 Associates Degrees in MIS: Just starting out?
 An associate’s degree might open up the possibility of working as a web developer.ii or computer support specialist.iii